shiyujiucsb/mandelbrot_julia_fractals/README.md

 ==Options==

-The definition of the function mandelbrot() is as follows: def mandelbrot( ofile, \
+The definition of the function mandelbrot() is as follows: def mandelbrot(

+ofile, \
 # the filename to save

 width, \
 # width of the plot image (in number of pixels)

 height, \
 # height of the plot image (in number of pixels)

 cx, \
 # real part of the complex number at the center of the plot

 cy, \
 # imaginary part of the complex number at the center of the plot

 w, \
 # real part difference between leftmost and rightmost of the plot

 max_iter, \
 # number of maximum iterations, the more the better quality, but will take more time

 gradient, \
+'''
-                # the points to define the gradient
+The points to define the gradient.
-                # 'index' is the number of iteration to exit
+The 'index' is the number of iteration to exit.
-                # the colors will be repeatedly used round by round
+The colors will be repeatedly used round by round.
-				# one can use 'anchors' to define Bezier curves between the points
+One can use 'anchors' to define Bezier curves between the points.
-				# the current default settings are heuristic
-				# need to be improved
+The current default settings are heuristic and need to be improved.
+'''

 )

 Note that all the default settings are from Wikipedia article: Mandelbrot set.